8/7/2024

 spk19

 Thanks for taking my question.
 And going back to the seed-based pricing changes, you previously talked about this new model being net neutral to ARR for the year.
 So I'm wondering if you could provide update there and what are you seeing in terms of the volume versus price dynamics in Q2 until August?
-And is this still a net neutral ARR impact, still the expectation?
+And is this still a net, you know, neutral ARR impact still the expectation?

 speaker

-Yeah, thank you Siti for the question.
-Yes, we are still expecting that the seats model change will be neutral to growth for 2024.
-As you heard from Yamini, we continue to make progress with the new sales motion and we're expecting another sequential improvement there in Q3.
+Yeah, thank you, Siddhi, for the question.
+Yes, we are still expecting that the CEATS model change will be neutral to growth for 2024.
+As you heard from Yamini, And we continue to make progress with the new sales motion and we're expecting another sequential improvement there in Q3.
 The other thing we're seeing is really solid expansion trends.
 We talked about a multi-point increase in our net revenue retention at month three from customers that are on the new model as a result of the fact that they're just purchasing what they need when they get started and they're upgrading in real time.
-And that gives us added confidence in that six to eight point increase in net revenue retention for seat space customers that we shared last quarter.
+And that gives us added confidence in that six to eight point increase in net revenue retention for seats-based customers that we shared last quarter.

 speaker

-Thank you, our next question is from the line of Kirk Mitten of Epcot ISI.
-Please go ahead, your line is open.
+Thank you.
+Our next question is from the line of Kirk Mattern of Evercore ISI.
+Please go ahead.
+Your line is open.

 speaker

 Yeah, thanks very much.
-Kate, it was actually a very nuanced change but you did pick up capex a little bit from four to four to 5%.
+Kate, it was actually a very nuanced change, but you did pick up CapEx a little bit from 4% to 4% to 5%.
 I'm just curious, is there anything, is that AI related?
-I realize that's a very small absolute number but I'm just kind of curious how we should read that if there's anything directionally to read into that as we start thinking about 25 as well, thanks.
+I mean, I realize it's a very small absolute number, but I'm just kind of curious how we should read that, if there's anything directionally to read into that as we start thinking about 25 as well.
+Thanks.

 speaker

 Yeah, no, I appreciate the question.
-The largest part of our capex is actually capital X software and there's a couple of things that are driving that tick up from what you noticed as four to five.
-One is that we have been investing in an outsized way in our product and engineering organization and so that would in itself lead to an increase.
-The other thing that we're seeing is that the share of time that engineering team and product teams are spending on developing new features and functionality is actually increasing and it's that combination that's driving that little increase in capex.
+The largest part of our CapEx is actually capitalized software.
+And there's a couple of things that are driving that tick up from what you notice as that four to five.
+One is that we have been investing in an outsized way in our product and engineering organization.
+And so that would in itself lead to an increase.
+The other thing that we're seeing is that the share of time that engineering team and product teams are spending on developing new features and functionality is actually increasing.
+And it's that combination that's driving that little increase in CapEx.

 speaker

-Thank you, the next question is from the line of Eamon Coughlin of Artcliffe.
-Please go ahead, your line is open.
+Thank you.
+The next question is from the line of Eamon Coughlin of Arclays.
+Please go ahead.
+Your line is open.

 speaker